hollyouellette/kickstarter-analysis/README.md

 ### Purpose

 This Kickstarter Analysis was initiated to support a client, Louise, in developing a successful Kickstarter Campaign based on a Kickstarter data from 2009-2017.
 The purpose of the anlaysis below is to determine the success, failure and cancellations of previous Kickstarter Campaigns in the "Theatre" catergory in relaton to their launch dates and fundraiding goals.
+This analysis will be used to inform Louise's launch date and fundraising goal for her upcoming Kickstarter.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

 ![](https://github.com/hollyouellette/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png?raw=true)
-_figure 1.1.
+_Figure 1.1.
 This line chart showcases the Successful, Failed and Canceled outcomes of Theatre Kickstarters in relation to the month that they were launched._

 ### Analysis of Outcomes Based on Goals

 ![](https://github.com/hollyouellette/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)

-_figure 1.2.
+_Figure 1.2.
 This line chart showcases the percentage of Successful, Failed and Canceled Outcomes of Kickstarters of the Plays Subcatogory in relation to their fundraising goal._

 ### Challenges and Difficulties Encountered